PeyracheLab/miniscoPy/README.md

 ```
 conda install av -c conda-forge
 ```
-If it still doens't work (and you cannot stand conda environment and have already recompiled a linux kernel), the ultimate strategy is to compile the lib in a Conda environment and then to link it by hand.
+If it still doens't work (and you cannot stand Conda environment and have already recompiled a linux kernel), the ultimate strategy is to compile the lib in a Conda environment and then to link it by hand.

-Brian2 and xgboost are additional packages required to run the Jupyter notebook using generated data, easy to install:
+Brian2 and xgboost are additional packages required to run the Jupyter notebook using simulated data, they are easy to install:
 ```
 pip3 install --user brian2 xgboost
 ```